newnetdev/NetworkToCode-Class/labs/Ansible_Lab_15_Parsing_Show_Commands.md

 ## Lab 15 - Parsing Show Commands with Ansible

 In the next few labs, we'll introduce a few different methodologies for parsing show commands with Ansible looking at several different built-in Jinja2 filters.
-They are `regex_search`, `regex_findall`, `parse_cli`, and `parse_cli_textfsm`.
+They are `parse_cli`, and `parse_cli_textfsm`.

-This lab use the `parse_` filters whereas the next lab will use the `regex_` filters.

 ### Task 1